-7. The neighborhood of Gion
+7. Spin around the neighborhood of Gion

 The Gion district is in the heart of the city and is the most traditional part of Kyoto.
 In this old district and specifically on Hanamikouji Street you can enjoy a quiet walk between traditional Japanese houses.
 In addition, from time to time you will come across Japanese women dressed in geisha or dressed in their traditional Japanese costume.
 Perfect for taking pictures.

-8. The Nishiki Market
+8. Buy Japanese delicacies at the Nishiki Market

 Not far from Gion is the Nishiki Market, a beautiful 400-year-old street market.
 In this 400-metre-long alley and more than 100 shops you’ll find all sorts of delicacies.
 But be prepared to pay 3-4 euros for each snack.

-9. The Arashiyama area
+9. Getting lost around The Arashiyama area

 Another almost indispensable visit is the area of Arashiyama.
 There you will find the famous Bamboo Forest, one of the most touristic places in Kyoto.
 It disappointed me personally a little as I imagined it would be a mountain where you can walk for several hours surrounding huge bamboos but, to my surprise, it’s just a nice 100 meter road where tourists pile up to take pictures.

-Fortunately in the Arashiyama area you can also go see the monkeys that live on Mont Iwataya, see a few temples and enjoy the river area where the wooden Togetsukyo bridge is located.
+Fortunately, in the Arashiyama area you can also go see the monkeys that live on Mont Iwataya, see a few temples and enjoy the river area where the wooden Togetsukyo bridge is located.
 Arashiyama is in the western part of the city.
 Entrance to the bamboo forest is free.